ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     ![Example of GetDataStore cmdlet and results](media/EDM-GetDataStore-example.png)

-4. To see a list of upload sessions for a single data store, run the following PowerShell cmdlet in Exchange Online Protection:
+4. To see a list of upload sessions for a single data store, run the following command in Windows Command Prompt:

     `EdmUploadAgent.exe /GetSession /DataStoreName <DataStoreName>`